-If somewhere you lose connection to the Internet or lose network, you can probably use Wi-Fi direct to chat with your friend in the vicinity.
+If somewhere you lose connection to the Internet or lose network, you can probably use Wi-Fi directly to chat with your friend in the vicinity.
 However, only Messenger Lite had the demo for the peer-to-peer communication due to time constraint.

-Recently, offline messaging through third party phones is also being considered.
+Recently, offline messaging through third-party phones is also being considered.
 ‘That’s really cool’ was the response from most of the teams, including Zuckerberg.

 SHARED PHOTO AND VIDEO GALLERIES IN RECOMMENDATIONS: